BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 </div>

 ---
-Below you will find best practices for Ecash in general, cashu specifics, and fedimint specifics.

 ## General ecash best practices
-Ecash general best design practices.
+When designing bitcoin backed ecash applications it’s important to prioritize clear and intuitive interfaces that allow users to easily manage their tokens, whether they are minting, sending, or redeeming them.

-### Multiple mint display
+### Multiple mint / federation display
 When displaying multiple mints in a Bitcoin-backed ecash application, there are several best practices to consider:

 1. Clear Hierarchy and Organization: Ensure that mints are organized in a way that is easy for users to navigate.
 Group mints by relevance, trust level, or frequency of use, and consider using sorting or filtering options to help users find the right mint quickly.